AurelienRibon/sliding-layout/README.md

 ## Examples

 The following animated gif features an example of what can be done with the library.
-There is also a [Youtube video](https://www.youtube.com/watch?v=R6rkcLAjTmA&feature=player_embedded) with images.
-The source code of these examples if available in the **demo** folder of this project.

 ![](http://www.aurelienribon.com/blog/wp-content/uploads/2012/09/sliding-layout-demo.gif)

+There is also a [Youtube video](https://www.youtube.com/watch?v=R6rkcLAjTmA&feature=player_embedded) featuring the same demo with images.
+The source code of these examples is available in the **demo folder** of this project.

 ## Help